gvwilson/sensibleadventures/bookster/bookster.md

 Razi shrugged.
 "Who can say?
 A closer look might give us some answers."

 The captain frowned.
-"I could send one of the condors."
+"I could ask one of the condors."

 "*La*, but how long would that take?"
 Razi said.
 "Whereas if we left now, we could be back in time to spoil your dinner."

 "We?"
 Thomas blinked theatrically.
 "As in, you and me?
-Razi… I thought you said you'd see me dead before you'd work with me again."
+Razi---I'm touched.
+You said you'd see me dead before you'd work with me again."
+The pattern on his jacket danced.

 "That was more of a hope than a requirement," the bookster replied.

-"Stow it," the captain ordered sharply.
+"Stow it, both of you," the captain ordered sharply.
 He frowned at the view in front of him.
 If the top-most branches of the trees hadn't been swaying gently in the afternoon breeze, Erileine could have believed it was some strange kind of painting.
 "All right.
 Do you want a couple of my men along, just in case?"

 "I'm sure we'll be fine," Thomas said politely.
 He gestured toward the door.
 "After you?"